laurentkempe/blog/source/_posts/debugging-dapr-applications-with-rider-or-visual-studio-a-better-way.md

 coverImage: 'https://live.staticflickr.com/4662/25053526657_0240dbf766_h.jpg'
 thumbnailImage: 'https://live.staticflickr.com/4662/25053526657_b5a7c23594_q.jpg'
 ---
-Dapr is a impressive set of APIs for building distributed applications with any language and platform.
+Dapr is an impressive set of APIs for building distributed applications with any language and platform.
 It provides a set of building blocks that you can use to build microservices.
 Dapr is based on sidecar architecture.
-Meaning that you need to run a Dapr sidecar for each of your application. **How do you debug your Dapr apps effectively?** If you have been using PowerShell scripts to run and attach your debugger, you know how tedious and error-prone it can be.
-In this post, I will show you how to use Rider or Visual Studio to debug your Dapr apps with ease and confidence.
+Meaning that you need to run a Dapr sidecar for each of your applications.
+How do you debug your Dapr apps effectively?
+If you have been using PowerShell scripts to run and attach your debugger, you know how tedious and error-prone it can be.
+Ready to see how to use Rider or Visual Studio to debug your Dapr apps with ease and confidence?
 <!-- more -->

 # Running Dapr application